EvilPort2/Simple-OpenCV-Calculator/README.md

 You do not need to retrain your model every time.
 In case you added or removed a gesture then you need to retrain it.

 ### Running the calculator
+0. Make sure you have already run the set_hand_hist.py file to set the histogram.
   1. Run the hand-calculator.py file using the command below

     python3 hand-calculator.py